Ardimaulana12/SISPEDON/README.md

 - If port `5173`, `5000`, or `8080` is already in use, make sure to free them or change the ports in the Docker Compose file.
 - Make sure your `.env` or config files are correctly set up if required.
+- Username and Password for admin and student at PDF file.

 ---